 Some individuals with Hashimotos Thyroid disease have an undiagnosed mutation in the the MTHFR gene causing high homocysteine levels.
-High homocysteine levels cause irritation of the blood vessels and are considered a risk factor for blood clots, heart attacks, atrial arrhythmias, strokes and heart failure.
+Homocysteine is an amino acid produced when proteins are broken down.
+High homocysteine levels cause irritation of the arterial blood vessels and are considered an independent risk factor for blood clots, heart attacks, atrial arrhythmias, strokes and heart failure.
 Assessing your homocysteine levels is critical piece to protecting you heart, when you have thyroid disease and Autoimmune Thyroid disease.

 In today’s video/article, I want to explain the following